patsevanton/aws-localstack-examples/1-create-administrators-user-group/readme.md

 ```
 Output empty.

-## Confirm the policy is attached to the AWSAdminsGroup user group
+## Verify the policy is attached to the AWSAdminsGroup user group
 ```
 awslocal iam list-attached-group-policies --group-name AWSAdminsGroup
 ```